rpintassilgo/fastuga-restaurant/README.md

 ```

-Install depencies with composer, start your server, configure the database and install passport to generate its keys
+Install depencies, start your server, configure the database and install passport to generate its keys
 ```bash
 $ composer install